prabhjotsingh10/Enterprise-AD-Lab---On-prem-AD-OU-permissions-Hybrid-identity-sync-Entra-Connect-/README.md

 pslabpractice.com
 Client workstation: DESKTOP-XXXXXXX , domain-joined Fully self-hosted, no external dependencies beyond internet access for updates and(later) Entra ID sync.
+**
+Please refer to AD_Lab_Documentation.pdf for brief information about the project and Screenshots + explained outputs for Final results**